1954 Guatemalan coup d'état: Operation PBHistory

 Although the initial search failed to find any links to the Soviet Union, the CIA decided to extend the operation, and on 4 August a much larger team was deployed, with members from many government departments, including the State Department and the USIA.
 The task force was given the cover name Social Research Group.
 To avoid confrontation with Guatemalan nationalists, the CIA opted to leave the documents in Guatemalan possession, instead funding the creation of a Guatemalan intelligence agency that would try to dismantle the communist organizations.
 Thus the National Committee of Defense Against Communism (Comité de Defensa Nacional Contra el Comunismo) was created on 20 July, and granted a great deal of power over military and police functions.
 The personnel of the new agency were also put to work analyzing the same documents.
 The document-processing phase of the operation was terminated on 28 September 1954, having examined 500,000 documents.
 There was tension between the different U.S. government agencies about using the information; the CIA wished to use it to subvert communists, the USIA for propaganda.
 The CIA's leadership of the operation allowed it to retain control over any documents deemed necessary for clandestine operations.
-A consequence of PBHistory was the opening of a CIA file on Argentine communist Ernesto Che Guevara.